 Simulating fritted glazing

-Option 1 is the mathematical approach for a quick and easy way to test different design options of frit percentages across the whole project or an area-weighted average of the effective VT for the whole project.
-Option 2 is geometry-based providing specific options for specific window locations but can quickly become computationally taxing causing long analysis times.
+This is a geometry-based approach providing specific options for specific window locations but can quickly become computationally taxing causing long analysis times.
 We'll cover both and demonstrate the fast way to model frit patterns for digital simulations.

 Frit patterns are typically a very dense pattern of tiny objects that when modeled create a lot of geometry resulting in large models and long analysis times.
 As demonstrated below a grid of objects that generates a frit pattern can quickly increase in the number of objects or surfaces created but still cover the same amount of surface area.
 A single surface to cover 60% of a window has the same overall effect as 14,200 tiny surfaces.
 Therefore, a simulation with fewer objects but the same percentage of coverage will provide the effective impact of the desired frit pattern.